mngibso/todos-next-nest/README.md

 ## NOTES

-- IMPORTANT: CORS is not enabled so make sure to use mode: 'no-cors' on all api calls to the BE
 - Commands from the compose file docker-compose.cli.yml run in a container but are mounted to your local file system.